Mister Rogers' Neighborhood season 10

 The following is a list of episodes from the tenth season of the PBS series, Mister Rogers' Neighborhood, which aired in 1979 and 1980.
+The first broadcast of Mister Rogers' Neighborhood was on the National Educational Television network on February 19, 1968.

 Episode 1 (Mister Rogers Talks with Parents About School)

 Rogers is one of a handful of panelists who discuss easing the fear children have about starting school.